MatrixAI/Polykey-Docs/docs/tutorials/polykey-cli/installation.md

 :::tip

 Make sure your path to the "polykey" executable is correct.
+Replace `downloads` with the path to the working directory

 :::